simulatedScience/Twisty_Puzzle_Program/doc/puzzle_solver/intro_rl_solver.md

 <img src="edge_parity_example_3x3.png" alt="Rubik's cube edge parity example" width="200"/>

+## Imitating Human Strategies with RL
+Now we have established, that RL agents try to find shortest paths when using binary rewards.
+However, this proof very much depends on the reward function.
+Using a different reward function, we could steer the agents towards different behaviour.
+We can add algorithms to the action set to help these agents get out of the local optima more easily.

+We test this approach by randomly scrambling puzzles and plotting the average step-reward after each action, simulating an agent's solves in reverse.
+This way we can compare different action sets and reward functions.

 ## References
 **[1]**: Solving the Rubik’s Cube with deep reinforcement learning and search.
 McAleer, S., Agostinelli, F., Shmakov, A., & Baldi, P. (2019).
 Nature Machine Intelligence, 1(8), 356-363. https://doi.org/10.1038/s42256-019-0070-z